SinhaPushkar047/ML_Learning_Projects/02-Indian-Household-Price/README.md

 Different scaling techniques were experimented with, including:

 - `StandardScaler`
-- `RobustScaler`

-Scaling did not produce a meaningful improvement in the Linear Regression model.
+Scaling did produce a meaningful improvement in the Linear Regression model.

 This demonstrated that preprocessing techniques should be evaluated rather than applied automatically.